-Our research philosophy is our reflection of why, how and when we develop, disseminate, enhance, and preserve knowledge of topics that are of interest to society, to the academic community, to practitioners, and to our students.
+Our research philosophy is our reflection of why, how and when we develop, disseminate, enhance, and preserve the knowledge of topics that are of interest to society, to the academic community, to practitioners, and to our students.

 A research objective is the desired or necessary result required by a specific time, necessary to demonstrate academic achievement.
 It therefore corresponds to our mission to progress from the actual towards our desired state.
 Our objectives are based on the mission statement of the University of Zurich and the department of economics.
 Our 10 research objectives are: